BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 # Live Coding

 [SuperCollider](https://supercollider.github.io/) supports live programming via its powerful [Just In Time programming library (JITLib)](https://doc.sccode.org/Overviews/JITLib.html).
-It allows the use dynamic modification and interconnection of proxies.
+It allows the use of dynamic modification and interconnection of proxies.
-Quoting its own documentation:
+Quoting its documentation:

 >Just in time programming (or: conversational programming, live coding, on-the fly-programming, interactive programming) is a paradigm that includes the programming actively in the program's operation.
 Here, a program is not taken as a tool that is made first to be productive later, but instead as a dynamic construction process of description and conversation.
 Writing code becomes an intergral part of musical or experimental practice.

-In a live programming environment we often want to use something before it is actually there, so that we can setup our setting in a non-linear way.
+In a live programming environment, we often want to use something before it is there to set up our setting in a non-linear way.
-For this reason the JITLib of SuperCollider offers us different ways to define proxies.
+For this reason, the JITLib of SuperCollider offers us different ways to define proxies.
 A proxy is a placeholder that is often used to operate on something that does not yet exist.
 For example, an *OutputProxy* is used to represent multiple outputs of a UGen, even if only one UGen is created eventually.

-Proxies can be redefined, making them extremely flexible and dynamic to work with.
+Proxies can be redefined, making them highly flexible and dynamic.
-They can refer to functions, pattern or tasks and they can work at either audio ``ar`` or control ``kr`` rate.
+They can refer to functions, patterns, or tasks and work at either audio ``ar`` or control ``kr`` rate.

 ## Node Proxy